 The chart below details the expenses involved in an Oberlin education.
 A number of payment plans and options are available to help make college affordable.
 See the Office of Student Accounts for details.

-Oberlin is among the few American colleges and universities that offer substantial financial aid awards to international students.
-The process for applying for financial aid is different than for domestic students, however, and funding is limited.
-We encourage you to apply.
+Oberlin is among the few American colleges and universities that offer substantial financial aid awards to international students, but the process for applying for aid is different than for domestic students.

 Resources for Prospective Students

-We’ve put together some overview-level information about how the process works, along with more detailed descriptions of the resources available to you.
-To get started, we suggest taking a look at the Financial Aid Overview and Applying for Aid: Prospective Students.
+We’ve put together some information about how the financial aid process works, along with more detailed descriptions of the resources available to you and calculators to estimate your aid.
+To get started, explore our Financial Aid Overview page.